 The Ryugyong Hotel has towered over the North Korean capital of Pyongyang since construction first began in 1987.
-However, even 25 years later the building remains unfinished… leading media agencies to dub it the “Hotel of Doom”, the “Phantom Hotel”, and even, somewhat cruelly, “The Worst Building in the World”.
+However, even 25 years later the building remains unfinished… leading Western press to call it the “Hotel of Doom,” the “Phantom Hotel,” and even, somewhat cruelly, “The Worst Building in the World.”

 From the moment I first laid eyes on this pyramidal monstrosity, I was desperate to get inside and have a look around.
 However, there’s a very good reason why the phrase “urban exploration in North Korea” doesn’t get thrown about all too often… and at the risk of spoiling the punchline, I’ll tell you now: I didn’t get inside.

 The Capital of Willows